 Blockchain - Cost Engineering

-Smart Contract Gas & Deployment Cost Estimator
+Smart Contract Cost Estimator

-Paste Solidity, detect functions, estimate deployment and per-function gas across common EVM chains with Cosmos cost notes.
+Paste Solidity, detect functions, estimate deployment and per function gas across common EVM chains with Cosmos cost notes.

 Author: Mudassir Khan.
-Last updated May 3, 2026.
+Last updated May 17, 2026.

 Detected functions